 The primary risk associated with drinking bottled water is the fact that you can be exposed to harmful toxins from the plastic.
 Even though water is not acidic (unlike soda), whenever you drink out of a plastic bottle, you risk ingesting the chemicals used to make the bottles as these toxins can leach into the water over time.
-This is particularly common with older water bottles and/or those that have been exposed to heat.
+This is particularly common with older water bottles and/or those that have been exposed to heat, like in hot climates.
 BPA and other plastic toxins can then make their way into your bloodstream, which can cause a host of problems including various cancers as well as liver and kidney damage.
-Unfortunately, at this time scientists do not fully understand all of the potential long-term effects of ingesting toxins through the consumption of bottled water; however, these toxins can accumulate in your system over the years leaving you prone to a variety of health problems.
+Unfortunately, at this time scientists do not fully understand all of the potential long-term effects of ingesting toxins through the consumption of bottled water.

 Not only does bottled water absorb some of the chemical compounds in the plastic bottle, but recent studies suggest that that plastic itself can be present in the water consumers drink.
 In fact, a World Health Organisation (WHO) study found that in 93% of popular bottled water brands tested the water contained plastic fibers (similar results were also found in a study conducted by Fredonia State University of New York).
 While studies on the prevalence of microplastics in bottled water, and the potential danger this presents, are still in the early stages, one can only imagine the potential long-term effects of consuming plastic, highlighting another reason to limit one’s use of bottled water.

 Calle Las Postas 2, 29649 Sitio de Calahonda, Malaga, Spain.
 Company Reg.: Y2802388J

 Copyright © 2021 Eco Puro - All Rights Reserved.